dupontdenis/testMyPizzasAPI/README.md

 - ✅ Direct DOM manipulation with `getElementById`
 - ✅ Template literals for HTML generation
-- ✅ Bootstrap classes for styling
+- ✅ Custom CSS classes for styling
 - ✅ Separation of UI logic from business logic

 **Example:**